monimaj89/Project1/README.md

     * [Cloud Convert](https://cloudconvert.com/) - used to convert images into webp.
     * [Favicon](https://favicon.io/) - used for a browser tab icon.
     * [Balsamiq](https://balsamiq.com/wireframes/desktop/) - used to create wireframes.
-    * [Mockup Generator](https://techsini.com/multi-mockup/) - used for create mockup image.
+    * [Mockup Generator](https://techsini.com/multi-mockup/) - used to create mockup image.

 # Testing
 ## Validator Testing